 And here’s how it looks from a seated position:

-When you are performing the deep breathing ab exercise, it is important to keep your shoulders relaxed when inhaling.
+When performing the deep breathing ab exercise, it is essential to keep your shoulders relaxed when inhaling.

 Your belly should be the only area that moves.

-This allows maximum expansion of the lungs and maximum contraction of the diaphragm.
+Filling up your belly allows for maximum expansion of the lungs and maximum contraction of the diaphragm.

 The exhalation is also very important.

-Once you learn this basic movement pattern, you can then use it with a few other key ab exercises to train the transverse abdominis.
+Once you learn this essential movement pattern, you can then use it while training other transverse abdominis ab exercises.

 Check out my post on 18 safe transverse ab exercises to learn more.